shuvo2111/LayerEdge-X/README.md

 ## 🚨 Attention Before Running LayerEdge Script

-- Do All the steps carefully for errorless run !
+- Do All the steps carefully for Errorless run !

 ## LayerEdge Node cli version Script features